 3. How would you explain the Trinity to someone?

 4. Someone once asked, “Can God make a rock so big that He cannot move it?”
-What divine attribute does the question assume God is lacking?
-The question implies a low view of God.
+How does Job 11:7 answer the question?

-9. What do followers of Jesus have to look forward to in heaven?
+9. What can the followers of Jesus look forward to in heaven (1 Peter 1:8)?